parrondo/mql5-json-api/README.md

 There are some issues:

 - MetaTrader keeps historical data in cache.
-But when you make a request for the first time, MetaTrader downloads data from a broker.
+But when you make a request for the first time, MetaTrader downloads the data from a broker.
 This operation can exceed `Data socket` timeout.
 It depends on your broker.
 Second request will be handeled quickly.
 - It takes 6-7 seconds to process `50000` M1 candles.
 It was tested on Windows 10 in Parallels Desktop container with 4 cores and 4GB RAM.
 So if you need more data there are three ways to handle it.
 1) Increase `Data socket` timeout.
 2) You can load data partially using `fromDate` and `toDate`.
 3) You can use more powerfull hardware.

 ``` python